CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 CallBack Function is a function which is passed into another function as an argument and is expected to execute after some kind of event.
 The purpose of the callback is to inform a class Sync/Async if some work in other class is done.
 This is very useful when working with Asynchronous tasks.
 For example when we want to perform some routine tasks like perform some operation or display content after some clicking a button, or fetching data from internet.
 This is also used in event handling, as we get notified when a button is clicked via callback function.

 #### What is a Python decorator?
 How does it work?
 Tell some examples of its usage.
+In Python, functions are the first class objects, which means that:
+- Functions are objects; they can be referenced to, passed to a variable and returned from other functions as well.
+- Functions can be defined inside another function and can also be passed as argument to another function.

+Decorators are very powerful and useful tool in Python since it allows programmers to modify the behavior of function or class.
+Decorators allow us to wrap another function in order to extend the behavior of wrapped function, without permanently modifying it.
+In Decorators, functions are taken as the argument into another function and then called inside the wrapper function.

+Simply put, decorators wrap a function, modifying its behavior.

 #### What is the difference between synchronous and asynchronous execution?
 **Synchronous (Classic Web-Application Model) execution:**<br />
 Synchronous program execution in most high-level languages is usually very straightforward.
 Your program starts at the first line of source code and each line of code executed sequentially thereafter.
 Each time a function is called, program execution waits until that function returns before continuing to the next line of code.
 This method of execution can have undesirable ramifications.
 Blocking operations may not always seem like an issue because computers are fast.
 Making synchronous calls to resources can lead to long response times locking up the UI until the resource responds.
 Making requests to your own services like a database can have the same effect.
 Suppose a function is called to start a time consuming process.
 What if you want to stop the lengthy process?
 With synchronous execution, your program is “stuck,” waiting for the process to end, with no way out.
 A synchronous request blocks the client until operation completes i.e. browser is unresponsive.
 In such case, javascript engine of the browser is blocked.
 If an API call is synchronous, it means that code execution will block (or wait) for the API call to return before continuing.
 This means that until a response is returned by the API, your application will not execute any further, which could be perceived by the user as latency or performance lag in your app.
 Asynchronous execution avoids this bottleneck.
 You are essentially saying, “I know this function call is going to take a great deal of time, but my program doesn’t want to wait around while it executes.”